Ahrefs Guide – How to Analyze a Site’s SEO and Backlinks

 If the site is indexed, it’ in Google’s database to be shown in organic search results.
-If a site is penalized, Google has given has punished the site for some reason.
+If a site is penalized, Google has punished the site for some reason.
 For the history, we want to make sure that it wasn’t spammed, used as a PBN, or anything else like that.

 We check the age of the site because older sites tend to react a little bit differently than younger sites.
 You can get away with a little bit more as far as link building with older sites, and they tend to react a bit quicker as well.